djcopley/ShellOracle/README.md

 To use ShellOracle with the OpenAI provider, create an [API key](https://platform.openai.com/account/api-keys).
 Edit your `~/.shelloracle/config.toml` to change your provider and enter your API key.

+#### Other ways to run ShellOracle

+ShellOracle can be run as a Python module with `python3 -m shelloracle` or using its entrypoint `shor`; however, there are a few caveats with this method:
+- Ensure your `~/.local/bin` directory is added to your PATH variable for the entrypoint to work.
+- Running ShellOracle with this method will not automatically insert the result into your shell prompt.

 #### Tips

 1. If you press CTRL+F with text in your ZLE buffer, all text left of your cursor will carry over to your ShellOracle prompt.
 2. UP_ARROW and DOWN_ARROW cycle through your prompt history.
 3. ShellOracle can be chained with other commands; try: `echo "find all the python files in my cwd" | shor`

-#### Other ways to run ShellOracle

-ShellOracle can be run as a Python module with `python3 -m shelloracle` or using its entrypoint `shor`.

-> [!NOTE]
-> Ensure your `~/.local/bin` directory is added to your [PATH]() for the entrypoint to work.
-Running ShellOracle this
-> way won't automatically insert the result into your shell prompt.

 ## System Requirements